guppybot/tools/README.md

 1. Build with `make && sudo make install`.
 This installs the frontend to `/usr/local/bin/guppyctl`.
-2. Run `guppyctl install-self` to install necessary files, including the daemon which gets installed to `/usr/local/bin/guppybot`.
+2. Run `guppyctl self-install` to install necessary files, including the daemon which gets installed to `/usr/local/bin/guppybot`.
 3. Run `sudo systemctl daemon-reload` followed by `sudo systemctl start guppybot` to start the daemon.